 It’s important to properly clean a humidifier.
 This can prevent the growth of bacteria, yeast, mold, and fungi.
 If a humidifier isn’t cleaned or sanitized on a regular basis, the device could release harmful microorganisms into the air.

-In addition to proper cleaning, you may want to talk with your doctor about using a humidifier if you or a family member also has allergies.
-Dust mites thrive on humid air, which could make allergies and eczema worse.
+In addition to proper cleaning methods, you may want to also talk with your doctor about using a humidifier if you or a family member has allergies.
+Dust mites thrive in humid air, which could make allergies and eczema worse.

 Humid weather and humidity can often reduce symptoms of eczema in some people.

-The skin contains 64 percent water, notes the U.S. Department of Interior.
-Therefore, skin begins to dry out when there’s too little humidity in the air.
+The skin contains 64% water.
+Therefore, the skin begins to dry out when there’s too little humidity in the air.

 Higher humidity, on the other hand, puts moisture back into the air, which in turn helps hydrate dry, itchy skin.